Skip to content

 • shape

 The shape of the labels layer.
+If None, the shape is inferred from the graph metadata shape key.

 • solution_key